MajaK02/Discover_Polska/README.md

 ### CI Pep8 Linter
 All python code was tested using the [CI Python Linter](#https://pep8ci.herokuapp.com/).

-When the main settings.py, models.py and admin.py documents were run, they returned some deisgn errors (mainly white space errors) however these were mostly corrected, although there was some disagreement between pep8's expectations and co-pilots output when the error was questionned.
+When initially testing the main settings.py, models.py and admin.py documents they returned some design errors (mainly white space errors) however these were corrected relatively quickly.
+However it was interesting to note that were some discrepancies between CI Python Linter (pep8's expectations) and co-pilots output when the error was questionned.

+When this testing was repeated on all following python files, the discrepencies were gradually reduced due to recieving initial PEP8 feedback, and recieving an explanation of the error and it's requirements from co-pilot in order to accurately integrate the necessary changes.

 ## Manual Testing